-Zagreb is home to two major flea markets, each of them with its distinct atmosphere and clientele.
-One of them is a huge bric-a-brac which takes place on Wednesday and Sunday at the Hrelić on Sajmišna Cesta, south of the River Sava.
-The other one looks rather like an antique and collectibles fair, than a flea market, considering its relative fanciness and the quality of the merchandise sold there.
+There are two major flea markets in Zagreb, each with its own atmosphere and clientele.
+One of them is a huge bric-a-brac market held on Wednesdays and Sundays at Hrelić on Sajmišna Cesta, south of the Sava River.
+The other one looks more like an antiques and collectibles fair than a flea market, considering its relative fanciness and the quality of the goods sold there.

-Set on an open square a stone throw away from the city's most famous square - Ban Jelačić Square – Britanski trg Flea Market (British Square) is one of Zagreb's vivid symbols, always busy and full of people in search for a nice antique or a thoughtful present with a peculiar charm.
+Located in an open space, a stone's throw from the city's most famous square - Ban Jelačić Square - the Britanski trg flea market is one of Zagreb's living symbols, always busy and full of people looking for a nice antique or a thoughtful gift with a unique charm.

-Every Sunday, Britanski market’s fruits and vegetables stalls are cleared, and an attractive antique market and bric-a-brac is laid out, with over 100 stallholders trading goods from first thing in the morning.
+Every Sunday, the fruit and vegetable stalls of the Britanski market are cleared and an attractive antiques and bric-a-brac market is set up, with over 100 stallholders trading their wares from early morning.

-From second hand light shades to antique porcelain artifacts, everything is available at Britanski Flea market.
-A non exhaustive list of items sold on the wooden trestle tables of the Britanski trg flea market include: Paintings, jewellery, old currency, badges, glass bottles, antique furniture, antique cameras and optical instruments, mechanical spare parts, old pictures on glass plates, antique books and maps, gramophones with their own LPs, photo frames, religious icons, decorative mirrors, posters, crockery, silver, old farming tools, lamp shades and much more.
-And as usual with flea markets, prices are subjected to heavy bargaining
+From second-hand lampshades to antique porcelain artifacts, everything is available at the Britanski Flea Market.
+A non-exhaustive list of items sold on the wooden tables of the Britanski trg flea market include Paintings, jewelry, old currency, badges, glass bottles, antique furniture, antique cameras and optical instruments, mechanical spare parts, old pictures on glass plates, antique books and maps, gramophones with their own LPs, picture frames, religious icons, decorative mirrors, posters, crockery, silver, old agricultural tools, lamp shades and much more.
+And as usual at flea markets, the prices are subject to hard bargaining.

-Britanski trg flea market is a lively local gathering, and a perfect way to experience Zagreb's local culture and traditions.
-A visit to such place gets visitors involved in a world of colour, antiques, kitsch, dusty books, shiny porcelain and scratched tin cups.
-Every item has a story and it's hard not to feel fanciful in a surrounding like this.
+The Britanski trg flea market is a lively local gathering and a perfect way to experience Zagreb's local culture and traditions.
+A visit to such a place immerses the visitor in a world of color, antiques, kitsch, dusty books, shiny porcelain and scratched tin cups.
+Every object has a story, and it's hard not to be imaginative in such an environment.